 An interesting thing happens when your body regulates your milk to produce less milk.
 Your breast milk becomes more potent, like its predecessor, colostrum.
 This concentrated, dense breast milk contains more immune protecting factors and fat and perfectly adapts to the needs of your busy baby.
 Therefore, a lower milk supply is expected during this time, and is no reason for concern.
 Your baby will get everything they need.

 You can continue breastfeeding your baby with this seemingly less but richer milk for a year or longer.
 A year is what the American Academy of Pediatrics recommends as the minimal time to breastfeed.

 What if Your Baby Is Waking at Night

 A feeding schedule could help to reduce the number of times your baby wakes up at night.
 All you have to do is feed your baby five times per day at four-hour intervals.
-An eating schedule will ensure your baby is receiving all their calories during the day and will, thus, be less likely to wake at night.
+An eating schedule will ensure your baby receives all their calories during the day and will, thus, be less likely to wake at night.